 Recent research into the role of nutrition on ADHD has also shown that magnesium appears to influence the population of “good” bacteria in the gut in a way that could impact ADHD symptoms.
 While magnesium supplementation reduces the symptoms of ADHD in children with the disorder, supplementation with a combination of magnesium and vitamin B6 has been shown to lower ADHD symptoms even further.

-L-Theanine is compound has been found to have a calming effect and is used to improve cognitive and mental performance.
+L-Theanine 0has been found to have a calming effect and is used to improve cognitive and mental performance.
 A study found that people experience a shift toward more relaxing brain waves within 40 minutes of taking 50 to 200 mg theanine doses.

 People living with ADHD taking stimulant medications may have higher risks of heart complications than the general population.
 Researchers have examined what components could help to protect the heart against the oxidative damage that may occur in people taking stimulant medications.